system3600/PetAutoSimX/README.md

 **STAGE 1:**

-completion of the self-farm program base ⏳⚠️
+completion of the self-farm program base 💤

 create an .exe executor for the program ✅

 collect ideas ⏳

 optimize code ⏳

+creation of a gui ⏳

 **STAGE 2:**